scipy/docs.scipy.org/index.rst

 **Latest releases:**

 ..
-To add a new NumPy release, first add the content (from a numpy/numpy checkout) ``cd doc; make dist && make upload USERNAME=...
+To add a new SciPy release, first add the content (from a scipy/scipy checkout) ``cd doc; make dist && make upload USERNAME=...
 RELEASE=`` Then add a new row to the table